nilsrennebarth/debrep/design.rst

 - Move between components
 - allow wildcards for del and move
 - source Packages
+- Store Filename key in references to allow a different filename, based on release and component:
+  - Store.addBinaryRef -> binAddRef, delBinaryRef
+- Implement symlink and hardlink stores with a release based root directory.
 - new db and store implementations:

   - check the used abstractions, tweak them a bit, use a base class to